sylwekkominek/SpectrumAnalyzer/README.md

 ### For typical users:

-In order to use it following steps are needed (tested on Ubuntu 24.04):
+In order to use it following steps are needed (tested on Ubuntu 24.04).
+It was also tested on Windows 11 using WSL2, although full performance may not be achievable in that environment:
 ```bash
 sudo apt update && sudo apt install -y g++ cmake python3 python3-pyaudio python3-dev libglfw3-dev libfftw3-dev pkg-config git